eleven01team/e01_vscode_solidity/README.md

 For ideas, issues, additions, modifications please raise an issue or a pull request at https://github.com/eleven01team/e01_vscode_solidity/ and send a message on gitter at https://gitter.im/vscode-solidity/Lobby or https://gitter.im/Nethereum/Nethereum to get an instant notification.

+## Requirements:

+You will need the following installed in order to use the extension:

+=>VS Code Version 1.32 or greater

+=>Node v8.x or v10.x and npm v6.x or greater

+=>Docker version v17.06.2-ce or greater

+=>Docker Compose v1.14.0 or greater

+=>Go version v1.12 or greater for developing Go Contracts

+=>java v8 for developing java contracts

 # Credits

 Many thanks to:

+Juanfranblanco for the vscode extension https://github.com/juanfranblanco/vscode-solidity

 Christian Reitwiessner and the Ethereum team for Solidity https://github.com/ethereum/solidity